 Table of Contents

-Table of Contents allows the viewers to easily know the topics and the corresponding page numbers.
-This feature is available in PandaDoc with an easy drag and drop option.
+Table of Contents lets viewers know the topics and the corresponding page numbers easily.
+This feature is available in PandaDoc with an easy drag-and-drop option.

-You simply give H1, H2, H3, and corresponding tags to the heading on each page.
+You give H1, H2, H3, and corresponding tags to the heading on each page.
 And, once you insert the Table of Content block after the front page, it automatically picks the heading tags from the pages and the page numbers (if you have auto-numbered the pages in the settings).
 The TOC feature also makes the titles clickable to redirect to that page with a single click.
 In Proposify, you have to do it manually.

 Snippets feature is available in Proposify.
 It allows you to create and save a certain portion of text from the document which you don’t want to display for a particular recipient but could be used in future proposals.
-You can simply remove those snippets and add them back again.
+You can remove those snippets and add them back again.

 In the image below, I created a snippet of the bullet points which I can remove or add anytime, anywhere, and in any document.